azegas/citatos_flask/readme.md

   it work
 - Feeding one table into another(author drop down list when creating new quote)
+- Uploading images to static/images folder while saving to the db ONLY the uuid+filename
 - setting up the migrations to work(due to flask-sqlalchemy deprecated versions and so on...)
 - creating a functional populate.py file